Lavinia225/Arknights-Operator-Database/README.md

 Clicking PRTS returns you to the start.

+#### Activating the Database

+The database is intended to be used with [json-server](https://www.npmjs.com/package/json-server).
+Once json-server is installed, run `json-server --watch db.json` before using the program.

 #### Searching Operators

 Click a faction to receive a list of all operators within the faction.